ARRANGEMENT OF SECTIONS

 - In the event of a candidate receiving the highest number of votes for more than one position, that candidate must choose one position.

 - In the above case the candidate receiving the second highest number of votes for the vacated position shall be elected.

-- In the event of a tie, the matter shall be resolved by coin toss, pistols at dawn, or any manner deemed suitable by the Chair.
+- In the event of a tie, the matter shall be resolved by a secondary vote within the Committee.

 - In the event of a vacancy after the General Election, an Extraordinary General Meeting will be held to fill such a vacancy by a simple majority vote.

 - A first-year representative shall be elected at the start of every academic year.

 - Representatives shall be responsible for drawing attention amongst their year group to the Society and Society events.